Critical-Infrastructure-Systems-Lab/InfeRes/README.rst

 Folder structure
 ---------------------

-Download **InfeRes package** from GitHub (`link <https://github.com/ssmahto/InfeRes_v0.2/>`_) and unzip it inside any directory.
-For instance, our InfeRes path is *D:/My Drive/InfeRes_v0.2/*.
+Download **InfeRes package** from GitHub (`link <https://github.com/Critical-Infrastructure-Systems-Lab/InfeRes/>`_) and unzip it inside any directory.
+For instance, after unzip InfeRes path should be *D:/My Drive/code/*.
 Another folder 'Reservoirs' (path *D:/My Drive/Reservoirs/*), where your satellite data will be downloaded.
 We have provided the example data for AyunHa reservoir for a quick setup and testing InfeRes as a case study.

 **NOTE**: Please unzip all compressed folders before running InfeRes.
 The folder directories and their paths should be as follows after the unzip:

- 1. **Folder containing InfeRes modules**: *D:/My Drive/InfeRes_v0.2/*
+ 1. **Folder containing InfeRes modules**: *D:/My Drive/code/*
- 2. **Folder containing reference GRanD curves**: *D:/My Drive/InfeRes_v0.2/GRAND_Curves/*
+ 2. **Folder containing reference GRanD curves**: *D:/My Drive/code/GRAND_Curves/*
  3. **Folder containing all reservoir's data**: *D:/My Drive/Reservoirs/*
  4. **Folder containing data for (say) AyunHa reservoir**: *D:/My Drive/Reservoirs/AyunHa/*
  5. **Folder containing raw satellite images for (say) AyunHa reservoir**: *D:/My Drive/Reservoirs/AyunHa/AyunHa_RawData/*